glenkleidon/DelphiTips/README.md

   Status : TMyRecordStatus; // enum
 end;
 ```
-To Store this as an
+To Store this as an INI File, you can simple assign the record to a string and save it in the ini file.

-WIll be serialised as
+The Record WIll be serialised as
 ```
 id=1
 Name=Test1